 This type struggles between needing friends and projects to express social idealism and a love of life.
-They will often find themselves working towards the greater good of a group or society even though it takes sacrifice and working with others.
+They will often work towards the greater good of a group or society even though it takes sacrifice and working with others.

-They are good at seeing opportunities but don’t want to be seen as self-interested, so they will often sacrifice their own desires to be helpful to others.
+They are good at seeing opportunities but don’t want to be perceived as self-interested, so they will often sacrifice their desires to be helpful to others.